gissilali/gissilali/README.md

 Here's a few things about me:

 - 🔭 I’m currently working on a SaaS platform for smart meter monitoring and utility billing at [HydroIQ](https://www.hydroiq.africa/).
-- 🌱 I’m currently learning TypeScript,GraphQL,Kotlin and Canvas manipulation with [Paper.js](http://paperjs.org/)
+- 🌱 I’m currently learning Golang,Kotlin and Canvas manipulation with [Paper.js](http://paperjs.org/)
 - 💬 Ask me about React, Vue.js and Laravel.
 - 📫 How to reach me: gibsonsilali@gmail.com